f0rki/mapping-high-level-constructs-to-llvm-ir/mapping-object-oriented-constructs-to-llvm-ir/virtual-methods.md

 }
 ```

-Please notice that some C++ compilers store `_vtable` at a negative offset into the structure so that things like
+Please notice that some C++ compilers store `_vtable` at a negative offset into

-`memcpy(this, 0, sizeof(*this))` work, even though such commands should always be avoided in an OOP context.
+the structure so that things like `memset(this, 0, sizeof(*this))` work, even
+though such commands should always be avoided in an OOP context.